justiceevan/vidly_api_django/README.md

 # Vidly Api Django

-A simple movies api.
+This is a simple movie api.
 It is a clone of the vidly-api-node